sunsmarterjie/SDL-Skeleton/README.md

 ```
 python train.py --network 'hed'            # HED
 python train.py --network 'srn'            # SRN
+python train.py --network 'deep_flux'      # DeepFlux
 ```
-At the same time, modify the saved path of the network model in engines/trainer.py We only
+At the same time, modify the saved path of the network model in engines/trainer.py.
+If you want to test DeepFlux, you also need to modify the data loader to use datasets/sklarge_flux.py.
+As for HiFi, we only implemented the network structure, with lacking the multi-scale annotation datasets.
+We only